Rise of the Tomb Raider: Sales

-In honor of the 25th anniversary of Tomb Raider, Square Enix and Crystal Dynamics celebrated each game and spin-off of the franchise with community features, nostalgia, and unseen contents throughout 2021.
-On its dedicated month, it was revealed that Rise of the Tomb Raider had sold 11.8 million in November 2021.
+Rise of the Tomb Raider had sold over one million units by the end of 2015.
+The game had sold nearly seven million units by November 2017.
+It had sold 11.8 million units by November 2021.

 Awards

+In 2015, Telegraph Video Game Awards nominated the game for Game of the Year and named it the runner-up for Best Level Design.
+At GameSpot's Game of the Year Awards, the game placed eighth in the Game of the Year category and was nominated for Xbox One Game of the Year.
+Similarly, it placed fifth for GamesRadar's Game of the Year.
+EGM's Best of 2015 ranked it in tenth place for the Best Game award.
+In the category of Game of the Year at Game Revolution's Best of 2015 Awards, it earned the recognition of a runner-up position.
+Additionally, Crystal Dynamics was nominated for Best Developer, while the game attained the title of Best Action Adventure.
+It won Best Xbox One Game of the Year and Best Action-Adventure Game at IGN's Best of 2015 Awards, where it was nominated for Game of the Year, Best Art Direction, Technical Excellence, and Best Story, as well as being a runner-up in the Best Performances and Best Xbox 360 Game of the Year categories.

 In other media

 Some plot elements from Rise of the Tomb Raider were incorporated into the 2018 film adaptation of Tomb Raider.
 An announced sequel for that film, which was delayed due to COVID-19, was considered to adapt Rise.
-The sequel was cancelled in July 2022 as Metro-Goldwin Meyer lost the film rights to the franchise after its expiration.
+The sequel was cancelled in July 2022 as Metro-Goldwyn-Mayer lost the film rights to the franchise after its expiration.

 Sequel

 Shadow of the Tomb Raider was confirmed by Square Enix.
 It is the third game in the rebooted origin story.
 Eidos-Montréal replaced Crystal Dynamics as the game's lead developer.
 It was released worldwide on PlayStation 4, Windows, and Xbox One on September 14, 2018.